- Code BIOL6110

 You will need to contact the Biology Teaching and Learning Centre to request a permission code to enrol in this course.

-Assumed KnowledgeBasic knowledge in biology, chemistry and/or earth sciences that should include quantitative skills.
+Assumed KnowledgeBasic knowledge in biology, chemistry, math and/or earth sciences that should include quantitative skills.

 Tuition fees are for the academic year indicated at the top of the page.